 Moving Away From the 'Primary Caregiver' Doctrine

 Many courts are moving away from applying the "primary caregiver" doctrine.
 This doctrine presumed judicial preference for the parent who provided most of the child care.
 Some factors considered to determine the primary caregiver include:

-- Teaching reading, writing, and math skills; helping with homework;
+- Teaching reading, writing, and math skills and helping with homework

 - Planning and participating in leisure activities with the child.

-These factors may or may not be considered by the court, but other factors (such as the factors of the child's best interest above) are more important to courts today.
+The court may consider these factors.
+But other factors (such as the child's best interest) are more important to courts today.
 To see how your state handles child custody, view a list of state custody summaries.

-In fact, courts across America have moved toward equal 50-50 parenting as modern families prefer shared parenting, and gender roles have shifted.
+In fact, courts across America have moved toward equal 50-50 parenting as modern families prefer shared parenting.
 There are a growing number of courts finding that shared time between both parents serves the best interest of the child.